-Remove the membrane from the back of the ribs by using a small paring knife to pry up a corner of the membrane.
-Then grab the membrane with a paper towel and peel it off down the length of the ribs.
+Remove the membrane from the back of the slabs by using the blade of a small paring knife to pry up a corner of the membrane.
+Then grab it with a paper towel and peel it off down the length of the meat.

 Combine all dry rub ingredients in a small bowl.
-Sprinkle the dry rub liberally over the front and back of the ribs and gently rub it in.
+Sprinkle the dry rub liberally over the front and back of the rack and gently rub it in.

-For the best flavor, let the ribs sit with the rub on them for at least 30 minutes, or you can refrigerate them and let them sit for up to 24 hours.
+For the best flavor, let the meat sit with the rub for at least 30 minutes, or you can cover and refrigerate it for up to 24 hours.

 Preheat the oven to 300 degrees.

-When ready to cook the ribs, wrap them in heavy duty aluminum foil and place them on a baking sheet with a rim.
-Place them in the oven and cook for 1 1/2 hours or until the meat starts pulling away from the bone and is tender.
+When ready to cook the meat, wrap the slabs in heavy-duty aluminum foil and place them on a baking sheet with a rim.
+Place them in the oven and cook for one hour and thirty minutes or until the meat starts pulling away from the bone and is tender.

-When the ribs are done, open the foil packet completely and brush on your favorite barbecue sauce.
-Turn up the heat to 350 degrees and let the ribs cook for an additional 30 minutes.
+When the pork is done, open the foil packet completely and brush on your favorite barbecue sauce.
+Turn up the heat to 350 degrees and let the meat cook for an additional 30 minutes.